Sparking Inside

 Step 1: Unplug and Inspect the Interior

-Unplug the unit and open the door to inspect the interior cavity thoroughly.
-Look for black scorch marks, pitting, or discoloration on the walls, ceiling, and especially the waveguide cover located on the right interior wall.
-Heavy scoring or a hole in the waveguide cover is a clear sign it needs immediate replacement.
+First, unplug the unit and open the door to thoroughly inspect the interior cavity.
+Look for black scorch marks, pitting, or discoloration, particularly on the waveguide cover on the right interior wall.
+Any heavy scoring or holes in the waveguide cover indicate it needs immediate replacement.

 Step 2: Remove and Replace the Waveguide Cover

-The waveguide cover on the Toshiba EM131A5C-BS is a flat mica panel secured by a small tab or light adhesive on the right interior wall.
-Gently peel or slide it out, then compare it to your replacement part to confirm correct sizing.
-Snap or press the new cover firmly into place — it should sit flush with no gaps along its edges.
+The waveguide cover on the Toshiba EM131A5C-BS is a flat mica panel secured by a small tab or light adhesive.
+Gently peel or slide it out, and then compare it to your replacement part for sizing.
+Snap or press the new cover firmly into place so it sits flush without gaps.

 Step 3: Remove the Outer Cabinet

-Remove the screws along the back and sides of the outer cabinet, then slide the shell rearward and lift it off.
-This exposes the magnetron, high-voltage capacitor, diode, and stirrer motor assembly.
-Keep the capacitor in mind — even when unplugged it can hold a dangerous charge, so avoid touching it directly.
+Remove the screws along the back and sides of the outer cabinet, then slide the shell backward and lift it off.
+This will expose the magnetron, high-voltage capacitor, diode, and stirrer motor assembly.
+Keep in mind that the capacitor can hold a dangerous charge, even when unplugged, so avoid touching it directly.

 Step 4: Test the High-Voltage Diode

 Locate the high-voltage diode connected to the capacitor and set your multimeter to the diode test setting.
-A healthy diode allows current in one direction only; if your meter reads open or shorted in both directions, the diode has failed and must be replaced.
-Disconnect the spade connectors, remove the old diode, and install the new one matching the same orientation.
+A functioning diode will allow current in one direction only; if your meter shows open or shorted in both directions, the diode has failed and needs replacement.
+Disconnect the spade connectors, remove the old diode, and install the new one in the same orientation.

 Step 5: Inspect the Stirrer Blade

-The stirrer blade sits beneath a plastic cover at the top of the interior cavity and is driven by a small motor.
-Remove the cover and spin the blade by hand — it should rotate freely without wobbling or catching.
-A cracked, melted, or seized stirrer blade concentrates microwave energy in one spot and is a common secondary cause of arcing; replace it if damaged.
+The stirrer blade is located beneath a plastic cover at the top of the interior cavity and is driven by a small motor.
+Remove the cover and manually spin the blade; it should rotate freely without wobbling or catching.
+If the stirrer blade is cracked, melted, or seized, it can cause uneven microwave energy and arcing, so replace it if it’s damaged.

 Step 6: Inspect the Magnetron and Interior Wiring

-Visually inspect the magnetron antenna tip visible inside the cavity for any cracks or burn marks, which would indicate magnetron failure.
-Also check all wire harness connectors for melted insulation or loose terminals.
-If wiring is compromised, use the photographs you took earlier to reconnect properly before reassembly.
+Visually check the magnetron antenna tip for any cracks or burn marks that indicate failure.
+Also, inspect all wire harness connectors for melted insulation or loose terminals.
+If there are any wiring issues, use the photographs you took earlier to reconnect everything properly before reassembling.

 Step 7: Reassemble and Test

-Slide the outer cabinet back on and reinstall all screws securely.
-Plug the unit in, place a microwave-safe cup of water inside, and run it for 60 seconds on full power while watching for any arcing.
-If the unit runs quietly with no sparking and the water heats normally, the repair is complete.
+Slide the outer cabinet back on and securely reinstall all screws.
+Plug the unit in, place a microwave-safe cup of water inside, and run it on full power for 60 seconds while watching for any signs of arcing.
+If everything runs smoothly without sparking and the water heats up normally, your repair is complete.

 How Much Does This Repair Cost?

-Replacing a waveguide cover typically costs $5 to $15, a high-voltage diode runs $8 to $20, and a replacement stirrer blade is usually $10 to $25 — putting the total DIY parts cost in the $15 to $60 range depending on which components need replacing.
-A professional appliance service call for a microwave sparking issue typically runs $150 to $300 including labor and parts.
-Completing this repair yourself can save you $100 to $250 and adds no special technical certification requirements for these specific components.
+Replacing a waveguide cover typically costs between $5 and $15, while a high-voltage diode runs $8 to $20, and a replacement stirrer blade usually falls in the $10 to $25 range.
+This means the total DIY parts cost could range from $15 to $60, depending on what needs replacing.
+Hiring a professional for a microwave sparking issue usually costs between $150 and $300, including labor and parts.
+By tackling this repair yourself, you can save $100 to $250 without needing any special certifications for these components.

 When to Call a Professional

-Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, if you’ve replaced the waveguide cover and the unit is still sparking, or if you can see any burn marks near the magnetron area, the high-voltage capacitor housing, or the primary interlock switch, that repair has officially moved into tech territory — those components carry lethal voltage that can remain stored in the capacitor long after the unit is unplugged, and without the right discharge procedure and test equipment, the risk simply isn’t worth it.
-When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.
+Most of the repairs covered in this guide are manageable for a careful DIYer with basic tools.
+From my experience, if you’ve replaced the waveguide cover and the unit is still sparking, or if you see burn marks near the magnetron, high-voltage capacitor, or primary interlock switch, it’s time to call in a technician.
+These components carry lethal voltage that can remain stored in the capacitor long after the unit is unplugged, and handling them without the proper discharge procedure and test equipment can be dangerous.
+If you’re unsure, a diagnostic service call typically costs $80–$120 and can help avoid costly misdiagnosis.

 Where to Buy Replacement Parts

-You can find compatible replacement parts for the Toshiba EM131A5C-BS quickly through Amazon.
-Search these links to find current listings with verified compatibility:
+You can find compatible replacement parts for the Toshiba EM131A5C-BS easily on Amazon.
+Check out these links for current listings with verified compatibility:

 - Toshiba EM131A5C-BS waveguide cover replacement